Finally! The move is complete.

 Keep those you think you can use and fold them up to save space.
 You can just set the boxes back up when it’s time to use them.

 Besides this, you can also use your moving boxes for the same purpose they are designed for – for relocation.
-As house movers, we see many people transferring from one place to another and reusing the same moving boxes over and over (as long as they are still sturdy and in good condition, of course).
+As international movers and packers, we see many people transferring from one place to another and reusing the same moving boxes over and over (as long as they are still sturdy and in good condition, of course).

 Eco-Friendly Relocation Is a Must